microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 - User remotes into Client Windows VM, which automatically kicks off multiple scripts that:
   - Deploys OSM Extension on the _ArcBox-CAPI-Data_ cluster, create application namespaces and add namespaces to OSM control plane.
   - Applies five GitOps configurations on the _ArcBox-CAPI-Data_ cluster to deploy nginx-ingress controller, Hello Arc web application, Bookstore application and Bookstore RBAC/OSM configurations.
-  - Creates certificate with DNS name _arcbox.k3sdevops.com_ and imports to Azure Key Vault.
+  - Creates certificate with DNS name _arcbox.devops.com_ and imports to Azure Key Vault.
   - Deploys Azure Key Vault Secrets Provider extension on the _ArcBox-CAPI-Data_ cluster.
   - Configures Ingress for Hello-Arc and Bookstore application with a self-signed TLS certificate from the Key Vault.
   - Deploy an Azure Monitor workbook that provides example reports and metrics for monitoring ArcBox components